rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

      Instance class     : PerformanceTableau
      Instance name      : the_cs_2016
      # Actions          : 75
-     # Objectives       : 0
+     # Objectives       : 5
      # Criteria         : 5
      NaN proportion (%) : 0.0
      Attributes         : ['name', 'description', 'actions',
                            'objectives', 'criteria',
 			   'weightPreorder', 'NA', 'evaluation']

-Potential *decision actions*, in our case here, are the 75 THE best-ranked *Computer Science Departments*, all of them located at world renowned Institutions, like *California Institute of Technology*, *Swiss Federal Institute of Technology Zurich*, *Technical University München*, *University of Oxford* or the *National University of Singapore* (see :numref:`thecsActions` below).
+Potential *decision actions*, in our case here, are the 75 THE best-ranked *CS Departments*, all of them located at world renowned Institutions, like *California Institute of Technology*, *Swiss Federal Institute of Technology Zurich*, *Technical University München*, *University of Oxford* or the *National University of Singapore* (see :numref:`thecsActions` below).

 Instead of using prefigured :code:`Digraph3` show methods, readily available for inspecting *PerformanceTableau* instances, we will illustrate below how to write small Python scripts for printing out its content.